pirsch-analytics/blog/ab-testing.md

 }
 ```

-Of course, a real world application would require a bit more logic.
-The event includes the variant and the dinosaur name, but not the name of the customer, for privacy reasons.
+Of course, a real-world application would require a bit more logic.
+For privacy reasons, the event includes the variant and the dinosaur name but not the name of the customer.

 ### Setting up A/B Testing